andrew henderson menu

 How to Legally Reduce Your California Capital Gains Tax

-You may be eligible for the capital gains real estate tax exemption if you own residential real estate (used as a primary residence).
+You may be eligible for the capital gains real estate tax exemption from the sale of residential real estate that’s used as a primary residence.

-Taking advantage of the real estate tax exemption, a single taxpayer can save up to $250,000, while married couples or registered domestic partners can save up to $500,000.
+Taking advantage of the real estate tax exemption, a single taxpayer can save up to US$250,000, while married couples or registered domestic partners can save up to US$500,000.

-To qualify, you must fulfill the following eligibility criteria:
+To qualify, you must fulfil the following eligibility criteria:

 • You must not have claimed the exclusion in the past two years.